njt2116/njt2116_w3101_iOS/README.md

 ISSUES:
 persisistence is not working properly:

-On initial run of the program, the unarchiving function (located in the view did
+On initial run of the program, the unarchiving function (the saveNotesArray function call located in the view did load function in the NoteTableViewController.m file) must be commented out.
+After saving at least 1 note, this can be uncommented, and the program will run normally.
+Because of this same issue, individual notes that are deleted in a program run will appear to be deleted, but when you re-run the program they reappear.